AngeloPap/Reading-and-printing-text-files./README.md

 # Reading-and-printing-text-files.
 This program takes in a text file and prints out the names and the birthdates of these people, from a specific example text file.

+This program doesn't need any other downloads to get this file to work.

 If you wanted to try this code for yourself, paste these names and dates or choose your own names and dates with the same format as the below example:

 "Orville Wright 21 July 1988